Justin Wong: Evolution 2009

-For winning the US GameStop tournament, Wong started his Street Fighter IV competition as a seeded player in the semi-finals on July 18, which is the second day of Evo 2009.
+For winning the US GameStop tournament, Wong started his Street Fighter IV competition as a seeded player in the semi-finals on July 18, the second day of Evo 2009.
 He beat four opponents and had to start the next day by playing against Daigo Umehara.
 In the third and the last day, Umehara defeated Wong and put him into the Losers Bracket, then advanced to the grand finals just to meet Wong again.
 In the final showdown, Wong changed his character from Abel to Balrog (boxer, called M. Bison in Japan) to counter Umehara's signature Ryu.
 The two fought until the last game possible, but Wong lost the competition.
 It was this point of the tournament that had more than 23,000 users viewing the stream broadcasting.

 Seasons Beatings IV

 Wong joined a tournament called Seasons Beatings on October 16–18 in Columbus, Ohio.
 He participated in the Street Fighter IV 3 on 3 on the second day with two teammates and won 1st place.
 There was an exhibition match between him and Daigo Umehara which he lost by two games to ten.
 For Street Fighter IV Singles, Justin, who this time chose to play Fei Long, won in the Winners Bracket's final against Umehara.
 He later lost to Umehara after Umehara bounced back from the Loser's Bracket.